-The financial statements for the financial year ended 31 December 2020 were authorized for issue in accordance with a resolution of the Management Board on 5 March 2021.
+The financial statements for the financial year ended 31 December 2021 were authorized for issue in accordance with a resolution of the Management Board on 8 March 2022.
 These financial statements are subject to approval of the Supervisory Board as required by the Croatian Company Act.
+Annual consolidated financial statements of HT Group are disclosed on the Company's web page in Investor Relations.